Classes in Lua

 print(kitty.food) --> 2

-• with all this, we are now ready to pack this subclassing functionality into a nicer package. speaking of packages, let’s create a module class.lua:
+With all this, we are now ready to pack this subclassing functionality into a nicer package.
+Speaking of package, let’s create a module class.lua.

 local Class = {}